- Maternity leave sounded like a great time for studying, a career change and starting a business (Ha! I was a fool!)

 So, here I am.
 I’m empowered and you can be too.

 I studied with the world renowned Girls Gone Strong to ensure I had the most up to date qualification regarding prenatal exercise and postnatal recovery.
 I also refer to Women’s Health Physios (and see one myself).

 For years, fitness and nutrition were a passion of mine.
 With encouragement from my husband I took the leap – ditched the desk and made the dream a reality.
 I specialise in women’s fitness and low impact exercises.

 If you enjoy spin classes, you might bump into me around Manchester.
-I cover spin classes for a number of local gyms and spend way too long making my spin playlists!
+I cover spin classes for a number of local gyms and like to host bootcamp meet ups for clients and non-clients alike.
+I spend way too long making my playlists!